radiodee1/awesome-chatbot/experiments/README.md

 make sure that the babi test set is the one that the symbolic links in the 'data' folder points to.

-So, first you train and test the tensorflow model.
+First you train and test the tensorflow model.
 To do this you must first set up the babi training files.
 Then you can convert the model to the pytorch model, and then for confirmation you can run the test set on the pytorch model to see if it